49 Romantic Comedies and Dramas of 2026 to Watch on TV and In Theaters

 Netflix kicked off the new year right with the movie adaptation of Emily Henry‘s People We Meet on Vacation.
 While we love rom-coms and happy endings, there was just something about the Lucy and Stephen drama in Tell Me Lies that had the internet riveted week after week.
 (Bree and Wrigley forever!)

-Throughout the rest of the year, you’ll be screaming (complimentary) over the newest Pride and Prejudice adaptation, The Love Hypothesis, Rivals Season 2, and so much more.
+Throughout the rest of the year, you’ll be screaming (complimentary) over the newest Pride and Prejudice adaptation, The Love Hypothesis, and so much more.

 Below, we’ve ordered all the romantic comedies and dramas of 2026 (that we know about) by their upcoming release/premiere dates.
 Movies and shows that have already premiered are still included at the bottom with details on how to watch them.
 Let us know which romantic movie or TV show you’re most looking forward to watching in 2026 in the comments below.